Mathematics & Statistics

 Students from other countries are interested in Mathematics & Statistics, too.
 About 20.1% of those with this major are international students.

 How Much Do Mathematics & Statistics Majors Make?

 Bachelor’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to mathematics and statistics.
+One thing to note here is that not all of these people may be working in careers related to mathematics and statistics.